tagtogorg/tagtog-doc/collaboration.md

     </tr>
     <tr>
       <td><code>admin</code></td>
       <td><span markdown="1">Usually they set the project up and track it.
-Can read all user's annotations and can edit them.
+Can read all users' annotations and can edit them.
 They can edit `master`'s and their own annotations.
 Moreover, they can edit all project's settings.
 All permissions are active for this role.
 By default, the user that creates a project becomes its admin. <a title="tagtog - permissions" href="collaboration.html#permissions">More details</a>.</span></td>
     </tr>
     <tr>
       <td><code>reviewer</code></td>
       <td><span markdown="1">They review and approve the annotators' annotations.
-They can read all user's annotations and can edit them.
+They can read all users' annotations and can edit them.
 They can edit `master`'s and their own annotations.
 Moreover, they can edit some settings, see the project metrics, and use the API. <a title="tagtog - permissions" href="collaboration.html#permissions">More details</a>.</span></td>
     </tr>
     <tr>
       <td><code>supercurator</code></td>